-We’ve recently been through a reorganisation and we now form part of the Corporate Affairs team within Clients & Markets.
+We’ve recently been through a reorganisation and we now form part of the Corporate Affairs team within Clients & Industries.
 It’s a natural fit as we work closely with the PR and Communications teams.

 How does my role make an impact that matters with Deloitte?